dqd/django-oauth-requests/README.md

 # django-oauth-requests
 OAuth 2.0 authentication with [Django](https://www.djangoproject.com/) and [requests](https://requests.readthedocs.io/) made simple.

 This app for authenticating with remote APIs that use OAuth 2.0.
-It saves issued tokens to the database and automatically takes care of refreshing them before their expiration.
+It saves issued tokens to a database and automatically takes care of refreshing them after their expiration.

 # Installation
 Use a package manager to install it, for example using this command in your terminal: